Dying Fetus: Lineup changes, return to form (2003–present)

-Bassist Sean Beasley joined the band in 2001 and has been one half of Dying Fetus' dual vocalist setup since joining.
+Bassist Sean Beasley joined the band in 2001 and has been one half of Dying Fetus' dual vocalist setup since 2004.

 Dying Fetus toured extensively for Stop at Nothing, and got airplay for the music video for "One Shot, One Kill" on Headbanger's Ball.
-Another vehicle that led to exposure of the band was further support from Relapse Records (with acts such as Mastodon gaining popularity), as well as a full North American tour with GWAR in 2005.
-However, the Stop at Nothing lineup dissolved slightly in the years that followed as drummer Erik Sayenga parted yet again, and singer Vince Matthews went on to form Criminal Element.
-However, Dying Fetus came back yet again, bassist Beasley took over on vocals, and drummer Duane Timlin (ex-Divine Empire/Broken Hope) joined the ranks in 2006.
+Another vehicle that led to exposure of the band was further support from Relapse Records (with acts such as Mastodon gaining popularity), as well as a full North American tour with Gwar in 2005.
+The Stop at Nothing lineup dissolved slightly in the years that followed.
+Sayenga parted again, and singer Vince Matthews went on to form Criminal Element.
+Bassist Beasley took over on vocals, and drummer Duane Timlin (ex-Divine Empire/Broken Hope) joined in 2006.

-That lineup then recorded War of Attrition, which was released in March 2007.
-Themes include attacking reality TV, the war on terrorism, racial ignorance, and the flaws in the criminal justice system.
+That lineup recorded War of Attrition, released in March 2007.
+Themes include reality TV, the war on terrorism, racial ignorance, and the flaws in the criminal justice system.
 Songs include "Homicidal Retribution", "Raping the System", and "Parasites of Catastrophe".
 Dying Fetus' second music video was made for "Homicidal Retribution".

-Yet another lineup change occurred on the Dying Fetus front in July 2007: drummer Duane Timlin was fired due to incompatibilities.
-The newest drummer for the band is Trey Williams, from the local Baltimore band Severed Head.
-Mike Kimball also left the band and they've remained a trio since.
+In July 2007, drummer Duane Timlin was fired due to incompatibilities.
+The new drummer was Trey Williams, from Baltimore band Severed Head.
+Mike Kimball left the band, which has remained a trio since.

 On September 15, 2009, Dying Fetus released their sixth album, Descend into Depravity on Relapse Records.
-Three years later, their follow-up to this record Reign Supreme, would be released on June 19, 2012.
+The follow-up, Reign Supreme, was released on June 19, 2012.
 The band released the first single from the album, "Subjected to a Beating", on April 2, 2012.